AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/set-up/accounts-and-services.md

 ## Cloud storage

-Cloud storage is required for local development of Asset Compute applications.
+Cloud storage is required for local development of Asset Compute projects.

-When Asset Compute applications are deployed to the Adobe I/O Runtime for direct use by AEM as a Cloud Service, this cloud storage is not strictly required as AEM provides the cloud storage from which the asset is read and rendition written to.
+When Asset Compute workers are deployed to the Adobe I/O Runtime for direct use by AEM as a Cloud Service, this cloud storage is not strictly required as AEM provides the cloud storage from which the asset is read and rendition written to.

 ### Microsoft Azure Blob Storage{#azure-blob-storage}